 The Plight of the Warehouse Manager

-With the advent of widespread e-commerce fulfillment, just-in-time principles, lean management, supply chain collaboration, globalization, the need for ever-faster response, and constant pressure to reduce expenses through headcount and shift reductions, today’s warehouse manager is being asked to do more than ever before.
+With the advent of widespread e-commerce same-day fulfillment, just-in-time principles, lean management, supply chain collaboration, globalization, the need for ever-faster response, and constant pressure to reduce expenses through headcount and shift reductions, today’s warehouse manager is being asked to do more than ever before.

 According to the book World-Class Warehousing and Material Handling, by Edward Frazelle, Warehouse managers are between a rock and a hard place in today’s hyper-competitive, get-it-now economy.
 They’re expected to deliver much more, with much less than a in previous years.

 - Execute more, smaller transactions (transactions, or “touches” often needlessly bog entire operations down)

 - Handle and store more items (usually in the same space)

 - Provide more product and service customization

 - Process more returns (see the Ultimate Returns Center)